Forging connections at Christmas

 Tesco’s Community Food Connection, in partnership with FareShare, is the biggest supermarket food redistribution scheme in the UK.
 So far, more than 36 million meals have been donated to more than 7,000 local charities and community groups across the UK.

-To find out more about Community Food Connection and how Tesco works to reduce food waste in its own operations, visit our website.
+Click here to find out more about Community Food Connection and how Tesco works to reduce food waste in its own operations.